HashLoad/boss/README.md

 ## Available Commands

 ### > Init
 This command initialize a new project.
-Add `--q` to initialize the boss with default values
+Add `--q` to initialize the boss with default values.
 ```
 boss init
 boss init --q